livepeer/docs/docs/video-miners/how-to-guides/l2-migration.md

 1. **Connect your wallet**

     Navigate to the [testnet explorer](http://rinkeby.explorer.livepeer.org) or [mainnet explorer](http://explorer.livepeer.org).
-If you have not connected a wallet, connect on using the prompt in the upper left hand corner.
+If you have not connected a wallet, connect one using the prompt in the upper left hand corner.

     This does not have to be the same wallet you use for your orchestrator, but **if you are using a different wallet to submit the transaction, you will still need to access the wallet that you use for your orchestrator so that you can sign a typed data message**